 Do you have any other webinars or events where people can sign up and learn more?

 We actually just did a webinar a couple of weeks ago that people could visit to learn more.
 In this webinar we talk a little about Cloud Databases, what it is, but then quickly get into some uses and scenarios.
 We show them click by click how to provision a database, use it in MySQL Workbench, how to use Sysbench for performance, and how to do beautiful visualizations with Chartio!
-The recording of the webinar is here, or if you prefer just to look at the slides, you can go here.
+You can watch the recording of the webinar, or look at the slides.

 If people are interested in signing up for Rackspace Cloud Databases, where do they go?

 Creating a Rackspace account is really easy.
 Just go to rackspace.com and there is a signup button on the top right.
 You can be up and running in no time.
 All you have to think about is whether you want a Core Account or a Managed Account.
 If you are just trying the Rackspace Cloud or want to learn just get the Core Account.
 You only pay what you consume.
 But if you want Rackspace to manage your application, then get a Managed Account.
 In that, you pay a small extra fee but you can then have our Rackers take care of your infrastructure.
 For example, we can backup databases for you, or import data and help you create it.
 Regardless of what you need, the slides above can be very useful just to play around and get a feel of what Cloud Databases is about.
 And as always anybody can just reach me @jrarredondo and let me know if there is anything I can help you with.

 If you are interested in using Chartio with your Rackspace Cloud Database, [sign up] (/signup/) for your 2 week free trial and get charting today!